markk0042/Milestone1project.github.io/README.md

 ### **Technologies Used:**

+- I used HTML
+- I used CSS
+- I used Bootsrap 4
-I used HTML, CSS, Bootsrap 4, and Github for my project.
+- I used Github and gitpod

+for my project.
 I added in the Jquery and Javascript links at the base of my HTML document to make my drop down menu active and make the website responsive when mobile version is iniatiated.

 I used HTML for word typing and editting, adding features like rows, tables, images etc. CSS for styling the features in the html document and also styling the entire document.